Jacob Franquart: Life

 Some authors have stated that Franquart worked in the workshop of Rubens in Antwerp and that they were old friends.
 There is no documentary evidence for this.
 It is possible that the two artists got to know each other during their residence in Italy.
 Rubens' later purchase of Franquart's Premier Livre d'Architecture...
 (First book of Architecture) published in 1616 was possibly a sign of his respect for Franquart.
 Rubens may also have acquired the book purely for practical reasons as at that time he was carrying out renovations on his newly purchased home in Antwerp.

 One month after the publication of Franquart's Premier Livre d'Architecture (Premier livre d'architecture de Iaques Francart : contenant diuerses inuentions de portes seruiables à tous ceux qui désirent bastir et pour sculpteurs, tailleurs de pieres, escriniers, massons et autres : en trois langues, in English First book of architecture of Jaques Francart : containing various inventions of doors useful to all those which wish to build and for sculptors, stone cutters, manufacturers of cases, masons and others: in three languages), he was asked to complete the Jesuit Church in Brussels (destroyed in 1812).
 Construction of the church had started in 1606 with Hendrik Hoeimaker as the building master.
 Franquart's involvement in this project launched his career as an architect.
 In 1620, he was put in charge of the construction of the Temple of the Augustinians in Brussels.
 In June 1621, he designed the funeral procession of the Archduke Albert.
 In 1629, he was commissioned to design the Beguinage Church in Mechelen.
 Franquart also rebuilt the Church of Our Lady by the Dijle in Mechelen, by adding a choir chapel and two side chapels as a continuation of the 16th-century choir.
 After Cobergher's death in 1632, Franquart was appointed engineer to the Spanish king.
 Franquart taught his niece Anna Francisca de Bruyns to paint.
-The leading Brussels sculptor Jerôme Duquesnoy (II) was appointed as his assistant.
+The leading Brussels sculptor Jérôme Duquesnoy the Younger was appointed as his assistant.